Why are India and Nepal clashing over disputed Himalayan territory? | DW | 03.06.2020

 In the midst of the COVID-19 pandemic, Nepal and India have become caught up in a border dispute, following competing territorial claims by both sides over controversial land in the Himalayan region.

-The latest diplomatic spat between the two countries began to escalate after New Delhi announced on May 8 the inauguration of an 80 km (50 mile) long road that passes through the area of Kalapani, a disputed area that lies at a strategic three-way junction with Tibet and China.
+The latest diplomatic spat between the two countries began to escalate after New Delhi announced on May 8 the inauguration of an 80-kilometer-long (50-mile) road that passes through the area of Kalapani, a disputed area that lies at a strategic three-way junction with Tibet and China.

 Nepal issues new map